-The new Rattan Wave Pendant by Matilda Goad & Co (opens in new tab). and edit58 (opens in new tab) is available in four new shades by Farrow & Ball.
+The new Rattan Wave Pendant by Matilda Goad & Co. and edit58 is available in four new shades by Farrow & Ball.
 Adding color to natural materials such as this will bring it to a new audience of maximalists who often avoid its untreated, organic hues in bolder interior schemes.

 11. Metallic and marble floor lamps

 Slinking into our sight lines, these slender floor lamps all embody elegance and charisma.
 Aside from their slight appearance, what two other things are to note?
 Well, marble and metallic finishes - are what make these floor lamps so standout.
 They’re all embracing if not one, then both, finishes.

 Why should we look out for floor lamps that incorporate marble or stone, and metallic details?
 Designer Linda Boronkay explains, “Marble is a beautiful and long-lasting material that I love to use in projects.
 In particular, when paired with metal (metallics included) it gives a very smart look to your home - really elevating a space.”